EjuluWilson/webDevBootCamp/notes.md

 #### Example
 - **`flex: 1 0 10%`**: The item will grow to fill extra space if available, will not shrink, and starts with a size of 10% of the container’s total size.

+### Display-Grid
+- When grid-items using the `grid-area` property, ensure that all the related components are using the same property for things to work out well.
+- `grid-area: top/left/bottom/right`